pixelart/ansible-role-platformsh-cli/README.md

 After the playbook runs, `platform` will be placed in `/usr/local/bin/platform` (this location is configurable), and will be accessible via normal user accounts.

+## Code of Conduct

+Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

 ## License

 MIT, see the [LICENSE](LICENSE) file.